1995 New Democratic Party leadership election: Leadership ballot

+Prior to the NDP leadership convention on October 14, 1995, McDonough was widely viewed as an also-ran behind the leading contenders, Svend Robinson and Lorne Nystrom.
 McDonough surprised many media pundits at the convention by placing second, with 566 votes on the first ballot, ahead of Nystrom who received 514 votes.

 Although Robinson had placed first on that ballot, with 655 votes, Nystrom supporters seemed likely to support a tacit "anyone but Svend" sentiment and to shift to McDonough.
 Robinson's political position was seen as considerably more on the activist left side of the party than Nystrom's or McDonough's.
 He sensed that most of Nystrom's supporters would go to McDonough on the second ballot, giving her the victory.
 Comprehending that McDonough would pick up enough Nystrom supporters to make his odds of winning practically non-existent, Robinson conceded to McDonough before a second ballot could be held, and moved a motion to formally acclaim her as the new leader.

 Aftermath

 Robinson's move helped to unify the party and shake his image as a lone wolf.
 After the vote, Robinson met with about 200 of his supporters, who were shocked, and in some cases, outraged at what he did.

 In the 1997 election, McDonough's first as leader, the party won 21 seats, including a historic breakthrough in the Atlantic provinces.
 McDonough was elected as the Member of Parliament for the federal riding of Halifax, the same riding in which she ran unsuccessfully in 1979 and 1980.
 She would win Halifax three more times until she retired from politics in 2008, and the party did not lose official party status during her leadership.